Skip to content

 Move to a value-based pricing model

 Many CPA firms still rely on an hourly pricing model, where rates are based on how long tasks take.
-This model can create additional work, as you are forced to spend time accounting for every moment of your day.
-It can also make it difficult to provide clients with accurate quotes for services.
+However, this traditional pricing model can create additional work for CPAs as they are forced to meticulously account for every moment of their day.
+Moreover, it can make it challenging to provide clients with accurate quotes for services.

 Upsell existing clients

-Instead of focusing on bringing in new clients, which requires a high time investment upfront, look for ways to increase profits by offering the clients you already have additional services.
+Instead of focusing solely on bringing in new clients, which can require a significant time investment upfront, consider exploring ways to increase profits by offering additional services to your existing clients.

-For example, if you currently offer tax services or other one-off services, try upselling on-going services such as payroll, auditing, or management consulting services.
+For instance, if your firm currently provides tax services or other one-off services, you can try upselling ongoing services such as payroll, auditing, or management consulting.
+By doing so, you not only deepen your relationship with your clients but also create opportunities for recurring revenue streams.

 Make sure new clients are right for you